In order to keep this site going (at no cost to you!) this guide may contain affiliate links.

 There is no deadline to set up a deposit, and there are no minimum balances.
 So whenever you’re ready, link your external accounts or open multiple checking and savings accounts by clicking on the + icon sitting just above your list of accounts.

-How to use Spark Business checking as a freelancer
+How to use Capital One Spark Business

 There’s something about having a bank with the word “business” in the name that just makes things feel more legit.
 I’m proud to finally have a bank for my tiny business.